rust-lang/rust/text/0000-macro-reform.md

 name, and some syntax extensions are invoked with no exclamation point, for example item decorators like `deriving`.

-The first proposed change is that macros imported from another crate will not automatically end up in the syntax environment, as they do today.
-Instead, you can bring an imported macro into the syntax environment with a new view item, `use macro`:
+Imported macros will not automatically end up in the syntax environment.
+Instead, you can bring an imported macro into the syntax environment by providing the crate ident and a macro name (or wildcard) in a `use macro` view
+item:

 ```rust
 use macro std::vec;